Piotr-Grochowski/com.hiome/README.md

 This driver assumes that Hiome Core is available at a standard location at http://hiome.local.

 Already working:
-- discovery of occupancy sensors connected to Hiome Core
+- discovery of occupancy & door sensors connected to Hiome Core
 - occupancy sensor support (indicates that a room is occupied and the number of persons in a room)
+- door sensor support (indication if a door is opened or closed)
 - flow support (triggers a flow when number of people in a room changed or a room becomes (un-)occupied)

 To do:
-- door sensor support (indication if a door is opened or closed)
 - support for Hiome Core in a different than standard location
 - multiple Hiome Core support
 - ability to change the number of people in a room from Homey (Hiome Core error compensation)